 - Gather all the ingredients.

-- Heat the olive oil in a large frying pan and sprinkle a pinch of kosher salt.
+- Heat 1 Tbsp extra virgin olive oil in a large frying pan and sprinkle ⅛ tsp Diamond Crystal kosher salt.

-- Put the Nagaimo slices and saute for 3-4 minutes on medium heat.
-When it has nice char on the bottom, flip and cook for another 3-4 minutes.
+- Put the nagaimo slices in the pan and sauté for 3–4 minutes on medium heat.
+When it has a nice char on the bottom, flip and cook for another 3–4 minutes.

-- Add the soy sauce.
-Quickly lift up the frying pan and swirl the nagaimo in the frying pan so that nagaimo will be evenly coated with soy sauce.
-Moving around nagaimo prevents from getting burnt.
+- Add 2 tsp soy sauce.
+Quickly lift up the frying pan and swirl the nagaimo in the frying pan so that the nagaimo will be evenly coated with soy sauce.
+Moving around the nagaimo prevents it from getting burnt.
 It might splatter a little bit, so be careful.
 This creates delicious flavors.

-When the sauce gets thicken and nagaimo has nice char like this, turn off the heat and serve.
-Just like in the Midnight Diner episode, I serve this dish with Mizuna.
+- When the sauce gets thicken and the nagaimo has a nice char, turn off the heat and serve.
+Just like in the Midnight Diner episode, I serve this dish with mizuna (Japanese mustard green).